Spectral Uniformity of Little Red Dots: A Natural Outcome of Coevolving Seed Black Holes and Nascent Starbursts: Uniformity of the observed LRD V-shaped spectra

 Intriguingly, this critical BH mass for maintaining the LRD phase against momentum feedback ($M_{\rm crit,LRD}$) is comparable to the mass threshold for sustaining super-Eddington accretion against AGN photoionization and heating in massive halos \citep{Inayoshi_Haiman_Ostriker_2016},

 This condition is applicable when the emergent radiation spectrum is as UV bright as in typical AGNs without reprocessing to optical photons through a thick gaseous envelope.
 In such cases, once the BH mass reaches the threshold ($M_{\rm crit,ion}$), the ionization front expands rapidly and the outward gas pressure within the ionized region pushes the surrounding gas, thereby suppressing mass accretion.
 If the ionization front stalls through balance with radiative recombination, the depletion of hot gas creates an inward pressure gradient that in turn triggers renewed mass inflows \citep[e.g.,][]{Milosavljevic_2009,Park_Ricotti_2011,Park_Ricotti_2012,Sugimura_2017,Ogata_2024}.
-This mechanism leads to episodic accretion cycles in which the time-averaged accretion rate rarely exceeds the Eddington limit.
+This mechanism leads to episodic accretion cycles in which the time-averaged accretion rate rarely exceeds the Eddington limit, while pre-existing super-Eddington accretion bursts would last for $\sim 10~{\rm Myr}$ even after the onset of the feedback process \citep[e.g.,][]{Prole_2025}.
 This second critical BH mass is presented in Figure~\ref{fig:z_growth} (green dashed).
 For the halo conditions of interest, one finds $M_{\rm crit,ion}\gtrsim M_{\rm crit,LRD}$, except in the quasar-host case at $z\lesssim 9$.
 The coincidence of these two critical masses suggests that, even if a BH experiences an LRD phase at its seeding stage, once the BH mass exceeds the two thresholds, i.e., $M_{\rm BH}\gtrsim {\rm max}(M_{\rm crit,ion}, M_{\rm crit,LRD})$, the BH hardly re-enters another LRD phase.
 Such a dramatic change in the accretion mode marks a point of no return, terminating the LRD phase and transitioning to a normal AGN phase.

 Importantly, in both halo assembly cases, the BH mass reachable through LRD phases is limited to $\sim 4\times 10^7~\msun$ (left) and $\sim 10^7~\msun$ (right).
 The red shaded region indicates where LRDs can emerge with characteristic V-shaped SEDs produced by optically-red envelopes powered by BH accretion and UV-bright young starbursts in the nuclear region.
-At lower redshifts, some characteristic properties of LRDs are suppressed: either because the halo mass reaches the threshold for virial shock heating, or because the accumulated stellar mass has grown to $M_\star \gtrsim 10^{10}~\msun$, with a stellar size large enough to be resolved by JWST/NIRCam imaging \citep{Killi_2024,Rinaldi_2024,Chen_2025a,Chen_2025b,Billand_2025}.
+At lower redshifts, some characteristic properties of LRDs are suppressed: either because the halo mass reaches the threshold for virial shock heating, or because the accumulated stellar mass has grown to $M_\star \gtrsim 10^{10}~\msun$, with a stellar size large enough to be resolved by JWST/NIRCam imaging \citep{Killi_2024,Rinaldi_2025,Chen_2025a,Chen_2025b,Billand_2025}.

 The upper limit on BH mass in LRD phases predicted by our model naturally sets the maximum luminosity at

 where the rest-frame 5100~\AA\ monochromatic luminosity is converted by assuming an envelope temperature of $T_{\rm eff}=5000~\K$ (the bolometric correction factor is 1.78).
 This theoretical limit aligns well with the sharp cutoff in the optical luminosity function at $\lambda L_{5100}\simeq 2.5\times 10^{45}~{\rm erg~s}^{-1}$ \citep{Ma_2025b}.